minborg/eventloop/README.md

 # EventLoop

-This project demonstrates how an existing library can be re-structured and that:
+This project demonstrates how an existing library can be re-structured so that it:

 * Provides a minimum of API exposure
 * Adhered to the Java Platform Module System